 HIRELocker is secure and will satisfy auditors relating to security standards.
 But you will only be GDPR Compliant if you have the right policy – for appropriate reason and purpose – on how long you store the data.

-(If you are concerned about policy setting and Best Practice, please note that HRLocker offers First-Call HR Support on Professional price plans upwards.
-We are happy to assist you with setting up processes and are always interested to hear your business case.
-Just-for-Fun Read: If You Automate a Crap Process, You Just Get Faster Crap)
+(If you are concerned about policy setting and Best Practices, please note that HRLocker offers First-Call HR Support on Professional price plans upwards.
+We are happy to assist you with setting up processes and are always interested to hear about your business case.

 The HRLocker system is fit for purpose, but you have to define the policy template for retention periods – and why they are set to whatever period you agree and declare.